 Thankfully, there is still some sense among those who make the criminal laws in this state.
-There are special sections and unique provisions for youthful offenders (under age of 21).
-In addition, there are laws that specifically allow diversion programs for first time Minor in Possession (MIP) cases and first time drug offender crimes, such as possession of marijuana or use of marijuana.
+There are special sections and unique provisions for youthful offenders (under age of 21, and in some cases under age 24).
+In addition, there are laws that specifically allow diversion programs for Minor in Possession (MIP) cases and first time drug offender crimes, such as possession of marijuana or use of marijuana.
 Some district courts will even allow a first offense indecent exposure to be placed on a deferral type program.

 FINAL NOTE: We created this College Students Legal Resource Page for college students.
 We intend to continue adding relevant information to real issues faced by college students today.
 Email us with suggested topics at our contact page.

-Attorney Bruce Alan Block is a Grand Rapids, Michigan criminal defense lawyer who has successfully represented numerous college students accused of MIP, Indecent Exposure, theft, retail fraud, shoplifting, Use of Marijuana, Possession of Marijuana, and countless other charges.
+Attorney Bruce Alan Block is a Grand Rapids, Michigan criminal defense lawyer who has spent over 25 years successfully represented numerous college students accused of MIP, indecent exposure, theft, retail fraud, shoplifting, use of marijuana, possession of marijuana, and countless other charges.
 You have your whole life ahead of you.
 Take the time to research and talk with an attorney who cares about you and your situation.

 Bruce Alan Block, PLC

 1155 East Paris Ave SE, Suite 300 Grand Rapids, MI 49546

 Serving Clients throughout Western Michigan, in Grand Rapids, Ada, East Grand Rapids, Kentwood, Cascade, Wyoming, Byron Center, Wyoming, Caledonia, Cascade, Rockford, Holland, Grand Haven, Grandville, Kent, Barry, Ottawa, Muskegon and Ionia County.